C00reNUT/neural-style/README.md

 ## Running

-`python neural_style.py --content <content file> --styles <style file> --output <output file>`
+`python neural_style.py --content <content file> --styles <style file> --output <output file>` It is not necessary to specify output filename via `--output`, as if this parameter is omitted, the script will generate one automatically, using the following format:
+`t_<content filename>_<style filename>_<transfer parameters>.jpg`
+and scripts such as `luma_transfer.py` or `build_collages.py` expect stylized images fed into them in similar format, so that they could automatically infer content image filename or style image filename, if it is required.

 Run `python neural_style.py --help` to see a list of all options.